zriyansh/signoz.io/docs/userguide/logs.md

 - **[recombine](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/pkg/stanza/docs/operators/recombine.md)** :-  The `recombine` operator combines consecutive logs into single logs based on simple expression rules.
 - **[remove](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/pkg/stanza/docs/operators/remove.md)** :-  The `remove` operator removes a field from a record.
 - **[retain](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/pkg/stanza/docs/operators/retain.md)** :- The `retain` operator keeps the specified list of fields, and removes the rest.
 - **[router](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/pkg/stanza/docs/operators/router.md)** :-  The `router` operator allows logs to be routed dynamically based on their content.
 The operator is configured with a list of routes, where each route has an associated expression.
 An entry sent to the router operator is forwarded to the first route in the list whose associated expression returns `true`.
 An entry that does not match any of the routes is dropped and not processed further
+- **[key_value_parser](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/pkg/stanza/docs/operators/key_value_parser.md)** :- The `key_value_parser` operator parses the string-type field selected by parse_from into key value pairs.
+All values are of type string.

 ## Processors available for processing logs